Migrant dies in Channel as arrivals believed to have hit 30,000 for year so far

 This is 12% higher than at the same point in 2023 (26,605) and 22% lower than in 2022 (38,435).

-Witnesses told the PA news agency two Border Force vessels arrived on Wednesday morning carrying up to around 100 people between them.
+Witnesses told PA two Border Force vessels arrived on Wednesday morning carrying up to around 100 people between them.

 More boats are continuing to arrive, indicating the total figure is likely to have surpassed 30,000.